Foreign Scientific or Exploratory Expeditions in Canada

 This memorandum outlines the Canada Border Services Agency's (CBSA) policy and procedures for foreign scientific or exploratory expeditions, including Marine Scientific Research (MSR).
 This information applies to the temporary entry of all foreign scientific or exploratory expedition team members, accompanying foreign crew members, vessels, aircraft, vehicles, animals, equipment, personal goods and tools, associated with the expedition taking place in Canada.

-1. This memorandum has been expanded to include the guidelines and procedures related to the entry of persons and goods for foreign scientific or exploratory expeditions taking place throughout Canada and not just the North.
-The title has been changed to reflect this expansion.
+1. This memorandum has been expanded to include the guidelines and procedures related to the entry of persons and goods for foreign scientific or exploratory expeditions taking place throughout Canada.

 2. The guidelines and procedures to follow when foreign expeditions enter Canada at northern remote locations have been added to this memorandum.

 3. The guidelines and procedures regarding Canada Border Services Agency (CBSA) processing of research vessels and aircraft have been added to this memorandum.

 4. The CBSA contact information for foreign scientific or exploratory expeditions has been added to this memorandum.

 5. The issuing office information in the References section has been updated.